US economy shrank 0.9 per cent in second quarter further stoking recession fears

 Digging into the details from Thursday’s release, the second quarter decrease in real GDP reflected decreases in inventory investment, housing investment, federal government spending, state and local government spending, and business investment.

 However, exports and consumer spending increased.
-Imports, which had such an impact on the first quarter’s figures remained up, subtracting from total GDP.
+Imports, which had such an impact on the first quarter’s figures, remained up, subtracting from total GDP.

+Nevertheless, no matter whether the data says the US is in a recession or not, inflationary woes continue to impact the day-to-day lives of Americans and the way to deal with that is to slow the economy.

+Speaking on Thursday morning, author and CNBC anchor Andrew Ross Sorkin observed that while things appear to be moving in the wrong direction faster than expected, this is what is supposed to happen.

 Register for free to continue reading